Getting more active

 To stay fit and healthy, it's recommended you get at least 150 minutes of moderate physical activity a week, or around 20 to 30 minutes a day.
 Moderate activity is when your heart rate and breathing are noticeably increased but you are still able to hold a conversation, you may sweat, and you can talk but can’t sing.

 Being active every day helps you stay healthy.
 It’s easy to move more and doing something is better than nothing.
 Start small and build up gradually.
 Every 10 minutes of activity you do counts.
 Incorporating physical activity into everyday life makes it easier to maintain.

-If you are not sure where to start why not download the Active 10 app from the One You website?
-Or, if you are ready to try something a little more strenuous, download the Couch to 5K app which is also on the One You website.
+If you are not sure where to start why not visit the Better Health website and download the Active 10 app or, if you want to try something a little more strenuous, the Couch to 5K app.

 When you are getting out and about in the countryside, please remember to be 'tick aware' to avoid the health risk of tick bites.
-For more information about tick bite risks and prevention see this factsheet from Public Health England or visit the NHS Choices website.
+For more information about tick bite risks and prevention, visit the Sussex Wildlife Trust website.